For SEOs, content strategists, and agencies who need a structured content plan

 3. Export and execute

-Export PNG or SVG for client presentation, CSV for your content brief spreadsheet, and JSON to reload or feed into your CMS, graph database, or internal linking tool.
+Export PNG or SVG for client presentation.
+Export CSV for your content brief spreadsheet — topical and concept modes export different columns automatically.
+Export JSON to reload or feed into your CMS, graph database, or internal linking tool.

 Who the Topical Map Editor is built for